denten-books/plain-text/2-device.md

 > "scanned symbol" is the only one of which the machine is, so to speak,
 > "directly aware" [@turing_computable_1937, 231].

-The scanned symbols become a part of the machine's internal configuration.
-In Turing's words, "the machine can effectively remember some of the symbols which it has 'seen' (scanned) previously" [@turing_computable_1937, 231].
-The machine's "behavior" is therefore determined by its initial configuration (in the arrangement of tape and scanning apparatus) plus the scanned symbol.
+The scanned symbol becomes a part of the machine's internal configuration, or to slide into the cognitive vocabulary along with Turing a part of its "awareness."
+In Turing's words, "the machine can effectively remember [!] some of the symbols which it has 'seen' (scanned) previously" [@turing_computable_1937, 231].
+The machine's "behavior" is therefore determined by its initial configuration---the arrangement of tape and scanning apparatus---plus the scanned symbol.
+The scanned symbol becomes a part of machine "memory."
+In contemporary language we would say that the software turns into hardware, and the other way around.

 We imagine then a device not unlike a telegraph or a film projector, which ingests reels of tape.
-But unlike telegraphs or film projectors, the ingested symbolic representation becomes effectively, by definition, a part of the machine's internal configuration.
-Remember that in constructing his contraption, Turing continually appeals to the model of human cognition.
-A child in the process of reading or doing mathematics similarly "ingests" symbols.
-These symbols really do become a part of the child's mental apparatus, affecting a change in brain states on some real and empirically observable neurological level.
+But unlike telegraphs or film projectors, the ingested symbolic representation becomes effectively, by definition, a part of the machine's internal state in a way that telegraph tape or film reels do not when it comes to telegraphs and film projectors.
+The film reel and the ticker tape pass through the mechanism without leaving a trace.
+The tape of the Turing machine alters the machine configuration.
+If you recall Wittgenstein's earlier thought experiments in this vein, he too spoke of human in the process of reading or doing mathematics who similarly "ingest" symbols.
+He similarly spoke of the need to internalize symbols, affecting a change in brain states on some real and empirically observable neurological level.
 Turing's machine is capable of similar internalization.
+It "thinks," "reads," and "remembers" to the extent of its capability to scan and internalize symbolic inscription.

-Where the child converts symbol into brain states, the machine transforms software (symbol) into hardware (configuration).
-The machine does not just scan, it "reads" in the Platonic sense, able to convert ideal forms into their specific instantiations.
-It becomes "aware," in Turing's words.
-Consider by contrast the action of a film projector.
-Unlike a Turing machine, the projector does not internalize film reels.
-The film reel passes through without leaving a trace within the mechanism.[^ln1-reading]
+The Turing machine in effect gives us a concise minimally viable definition of "reading" and "becoming aware."
+Proper reading involves the appropriate internalization of the symbol, for both human and machine.
+The machine does not just scan, it "reads" in the Platonic sense, able to convert ideal forms into their specific physical instantiations.

 In addition to "reading," Turing's machine must be able to write.
 Turing writes that "in some configurations in which the scanned square is blank (*i.e.* bears no symbol) the machine writes down a new symbol on the scanned square" [@turing_computable_1937, 231].
 The machine can also erase and move symbols to adjacent squares, one square at a time.
-Reading, writing, and symbolic manipulation are thus mechanical actions at the core of Turing's computation.
+Reading, writing, and symbolic manipulation are actions at the core of Turing's computation.
+More than just reading, machine reading is capable of altering the rules of scansion.
+If we take "reading" to initially entail "moving our eyes from left to right," the Turing machine is able to also ingest symbol that stand for instructions like "now move from right to left."
 The configuration state of the machine determines the movement of the "reading" and "writing" apparatus along the surface of the tape.
-At its simplest incarnation, the tape moves along one dimension only: left or right.
-Some of the scanned symbols are meant to represent computable numbers (the whole point of Turing's paper).
-Yet other symbols represent machine instructions.
-They direct the movement of the reading and writing head.
+In this action, some of the scanned symbols represent computable numbers, or data as we would say today, on which computation is performed.
+Yet other symbols represent machine instructions, which define the rules of computation.
+These type of instructional symbols direct the movement of the reading and writing head.
 They tell the machine to "write," "scan," or "erase" symbols.
 Today, we would call such instructions "programs" or "control codes."
 The control codes and the computed data form a part of the same continuous stream of information.
+Computation, in the Turing sense, entails the transference between symbolic and solid states of being.

 Just as the Turing machine is able to convert symbolic representation into internal configuration states, it can conversely enact the opposite movement, by representing internal configuration states symbolically.
 This remarkable property allows for the creation of what Turing calls a class of universal machines.
-Specific Turing machines could be configured to preform actions like addition or multiplication.
+Specific Turing machines could be configured to preform specific actions like addition or multiplication.
 But the multiplication machine could not, for example, be reconfigured for another purpose, because the physical movement of its internals is fixed.
+An electronic scale, for example, is built for one purpose only.
+It cannot be used for word processing or the calculation of missile trajectory.
 An adding machine can only add.
-But the universal Turing machine can do more than scan symbols: it has the ability to internalize *other machine configurations*.
+The universal Turing machine has the ability to internalize *other machine configurations*.
 Such a machine can "compute any computable sequence" [@turing_computable_1937, 241].
-In being able to internalize physical configuration as symbol, the *universal* Turing machine can simulate all other special-purpose Turing machines.
+In being able to internalize physical configuration as symbol, the *universal* Turing machine can simulate all other special-purpose Turing machines, as long as these machines can be represented symbolically and ingested.
+For this reason, Turing computation excludes mechanical actions like hammering nails or harvesting grain.
+The Turing machine simulates all other symbolic manipulations.
 The transition of symbols into machine states (and the other way around) defines modern programming.
 A universal machine, unlike other, definitive, single-purpose and limited-state mechanisms (a clock for example), contains the ability to take on differing internal symbolic configurations.
 It can imitate a clock, an abacus, a scale, a book.
 In a later paper linking computing machinery and intelligence, Turing implies it could eventually simulate human thought as well [@turing_computing_1950].[^ln1-compete]

-The universal Turing machine (UTM) finally encapsulates a model of computation itself.
-The UTM can compute anything computable.
+The universal Turing machine finally encapsulates a model of computation itself.
+It computes anything computable.
 In substituting the concept of computability with "effective computability" Turing's paper belongs to the annals of mathematical theory.
-But, it continues to elicit conflicting responses widely because much of it contains tantalizing possibilities that bare on symbolic manipulation more generally.
-The paper is riddled with metaphors of cognition, for example.
+But, it continues to elicit conflicting responses widely because much of it contains also the tantalizing possibilities that bare on symbolic manipulation generally, including human cognition.
 From the beginning we are asked to consider the similarity between humans and machines in the process of computation.
 Turing consistently describes machine states in terms of "states of mind," "awareness," and "memory."
-All of these descriptions capture some part of Turing's idea.
-But it eludes them also, because it does not fit neatly into a reductive history of a given discipline: neither computer science, nor cognitive science, nor mathematics.
-In connecting Turing to Wittgenstein, we will perceive it ultimately as an experimental, ludic even, enterprise.
-Like Turing's imitation game, which came decades later, the Turing machine constituted a simulation, capable of imitating all other symbolic systems, from intelligence, to calculus, and literature.
+These descriptions hint at the impact of computation more broadly, beyond mathematical theory.
+Besides mathematical proof, the paper offers an experimental, ludic even, enterprise in the spirit of Wittgestein's playful experimentation which often involve altered states of mind, drugs, delirium, madness, and outright deception.

 Reconstructing the influence of Wittgenstein's thought on Turing confirms the place of Turing's "On Computability" in the conversation about language, pain,